Barroway Drove

 Barroway Drove is a village in the parish of Stow Bardolph in Norfolk, England.
 For the purposes of local government, it falls within the district of King's Lynn and West Norfolk.
 Barroway Drove was referred to as Bardolph Fen.

-The village lies on the eastern edge of The Fens and is notable for its lack of amenities and poor quality roads.

-Barroway Drove Village Hall is the central hub of the community.
-It is the venue of the weekly parent and toddler group called Little Gems, and also takes on the role of polling station on election days.

-In 2007, Stephen Fry filmed a number of scenes for his popular ITV television series Kingdom in the village.
+The village lies on the eastern edge of The Fens.
+It has a village hall.
+In 2007, Stephen Fry filmed a number of scenes for his television series Kingdom in the village.